-The groundwater model used in developing estimates of modeled available groundwater is the best available scientific tool that can be used to estimate the pumping that will achieve the desired future conditions.
-Although the groundwater model used in this analysis is the best available scientific tool for this purpose, it, like all models, has limitations.
-In reviewing the use of models in environmental regulatory decision-making, the National Research Council (2007) noted:
+The groundwater model used in completing this analysis is the best available scientific tool that can be used to meet the stated objectives.
+To the extent that this analysis will be used for planning purposes and/or regulatory purposes related to pumping in the past and into the future, it is important to recognize the assumptions and limitations associated with the use of the results.
+In reviewing the use of models in environmental regulatory decision making, the National Research Council (2007) noted: